All Episodes

 Why?

-These are the questions that Congress is going to have to pin uh wife down.
+These are the questions that Congress is going to have to pin Weiss down.

-They're gonna there's gonna be the rope of uh the Justice Department's gonna try to slow this down, hide behind different uh the cases ongoing, we've got other things, we're too busy.
+There's going to be the rope of the Justice Department's going to try to slow this down, hide behind different cases ongoing.

-We have to get these answers because I think Kevin McCarthy's saying it right.
+We have to get these answers because I think Kevin McCarthy is saying it right.

-You know, Seamus is uh was watching the hearings today uh and talking to people that I know about this.
+You know, Seamus Was watching the hearings today and talking to people that I know about this.

 Everybody had the same feeling I had, and that was frustration.

-You know, we can't I'm not allowed to comment on an ongoing investigation, uh, or just outright lies like the one we just played that the FBI doesn't moderate content.
+You know, we can't, I'm not allowed to comment on an ongoing investigation or just outright lies like the one we just played that the FBI doesn't moderate content.

 He could not.

-And by the end of October, it became the bulk of information of what became not one Pfizer application, but four Pfizer applications, three of which were signed by the FBI director, but the FBI director knew damn well that that was not corroborated, and the top of a Pfizer warrant says verified.
+And by the end of October, it became the bulk of information of what became not one FISA application, but four FISA applications, three of which were signed by the FBI director.

-You know, and then in 2020, the the the case of oh, we're gonna pre-bunk the Hunter Biden laptop story that John Solomon corroborated and reported on first that they had already verified and authenticated in the spring of 2020.
+You know, then in 2020, the case of, oh, we're going to pre-bunk the Hunter Biden laptop story that John Solomon corroborated and reported on first that they had already verified and authenticated in the spring of 2020.

-So uh, you know, I'm trying to figure out here, and and your book goes to the part of the heart of this how money and politics drive FBI cor corruption.
+So, you know, I'm trying to figure out here, and your book goes to the heart of this, how money and politics drive FBI corruption.

 Yeah, Sean, you're exactly right.